aplteam/Tatin/docs/SyntaxReference.md

 While `⎕SE._Tatin` holds all packages loaded into `⎕SE`, among them those required by the Tatin client, `⎕SE.Tatin` holds the public interface of the Tatin client.
 A user is supposed to call functions in `Tatin` but not `_Tatin`.

-The API funcions are listed alphabetically.
+The API functions are listed alphabetically.

 ### BuildPackage